-Above&Below is a London based studio founded in 2018.
-The practice focuses on interactive and speculative projects, based on hands
+Above&Below is a London based artist duo founded in November 2017, after graduating from the Royal College of Art in July 2017.
+Their collaborativly practice focuses on interactive and speculative projects, based on hands on research

-The studio aims to wire unseen connections together to create new experiences which they believe can change human behaviours for better interactions with our environment.
-The collective‘s practice is known to push the boundaries of how emerging technologies are used by the industry; this is why they are not only using interactive technologies for creative uses, but also to research and reveal their potential for new interactions between human, machine and societies.
+The artists aim to wire unseen connections together to create new experiences which they believe can change human behaviours for better interactions with our environment.
+The collective‘s practice is known to push the boundaries of how emerging technologies are used by the industry; this is why they are not only using interactive technologies for creative uses, but also to research and reveal their potentialfor new interactions between human, machine and society.

 Perry is an artist, designer and technologist.
 As Co-Founder and Director of Studio Above&Below he develops long term vision and technical strategies for the Studio alongside constant research and critical thinking about positive future uses of technology in the everyday.

 Perry holds an MA in Information Experience Design from the Royal College of Art.
 He leads the Studio’s conceptual and technical projects through investigations into emerging technologies, computational design, digital languages and interaction design.